shinyquagsire23/monado/doc/ipc-design.md

 client connections.

-Upon a client connection to this "locating" socket, the service will [accept][] the connection, returning an FD, which is passed to `start_client_listener_thread()` to start a thread specific to that client.
+Upon a client connection to this "locating" socket, the service will [accept][] the connection, returning a file descriptor (FD), which is passed to `start_client_listener_thread()` to start a thread specific to that client.
 The FD produced this way is now also used for the IPC calls - the **RPC** function - since it is specific to that client-server communication channel.
 One of the